 - New York State Mandated Infection Control course (once every 4 years)

-- CPR course: you must maintain a current certificate (varies 1-3 years) at the time your license expires.
+- CPR course: you must maintain a current certificate (varies 1-3 years).
 CPR must be taken in person.

 Practice Management courses are not accepted by the State Education Department and cannot count towards the 60 credit total.